Al Franken stuck his tongue to a pole and he's frozen there.

 There are plenty of ties that are unfortunately skewing science in both directions.

-I would just urge you to remember that the most the most influential aspect on our climate is undoubtedly the sun.
+I would just urge you to remember that the most influential aspect on our climate is undoubtedly the sun.

 And if the sun decides to emit fewer solar flares or there's less solar radiation, I don't care how much greenhouse gas you get.